Julio César Martín-Trejo: Ministry

-Ordained deacon in 1991, Martin served briefly in Prescott, Ontario, before going back to Mexico and ministering in indigenous rural congregations and in urban parishes from 1992 to 1997.
-By 1999 he was teaching at the seminary in Mexico City while at the same time ministering as youth chaplain, editor of the diocesan magazine, and as representative of the church to government agencies which led him to appear as a habitual guest on TV and radio programs and meet personalities of the political and religious worlds.
-He was dean of the Anglican Cathedral in Mexico City for ten years (2001–2010) where he was chaplain to organizations supporting sex workers, before a five-year ministry as rector in Jasper, Alberta, followed by five years as rector of one of the largest parishes in Nova Scotia.
-In 2018 Martín failed in his bid to become the chaplain of University of King's College chapel at Dalhousie University even though he was one of two final candidates.
+Ordained deacon in 1991, Martin served briefly in Prescott, Ontario, and then in Taxco, Mexico, from 1992 to 1997.
+By 1999 he was teacher at San Andrew's seminary in Mexico City, youth chaplain, editor of the diocesan magazine, and representative of the church to government agencies.
+He was dean of the Anglican Cathedral in Mexico City (2001–2010) where he was chaplain to grass roots organizations supporting sex workers, before a ten year period of parish ministry in heritage historical site St. Mary & St. George Anglican Church in Jasper, Alberta, and in North Sydney, Nova Scotia.
 Elected bishop coadjutor in March 2019 for the Diocese of the Southeast in the Anglican Church of Mexico, he was consecrated on September 21 same year by the bishop of Northern Mexico, the bishop of the Spanish Reformed Episcopal Church, and the suffragan bishop for Europe of the Church of England.
 The participation of these bishops means that the episcopal lines of apostolic succession from the Old Catholic Church of Utrecht, the (Anglican) Church of Ireland, and the Church of England have entered the Mexican episcopate derived from the Scottish episcopal lineage.
 Martín was declared diocesan bishop on March 10, 2020.